simonsejse/competitive-programming/README.md

     - Python: [Download Python](https://www.python.org/downloads/)
     - Kattis CLI: [Kattis CLI](https://github.com/kattis/kattis-cli)
     - Python Packages: `pip install requests beautifulsoup4`
+    - Ensure you have a valid `.kattisrc` file in your home directory with your credentials.
+You can get it from [here](https://open.kattis.com/info/submit).

 2. **Add `submit_and_move.py`**:
    - The script is in [`scripts/submit_and_move.py`](https://github.com/simonsejse/competitive_programming/blob/main/scripts/submit_and_move.py).